Emerald Isle Cake

 - In a small bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder and salt; add to the creamed mixture alternately with the milk.
 Beat until smooth.
 Spread into a greased 9-in. square baking pan.

-- Bake at 350° for 40 minutes or until a toothpick inserted near the center of the cake comes out clean.
+- Bake at 350° for 40 minutes or until a toothpick inserted in the center of the cake comes out clean.
 For glaze, combine confectioners' sugar and milk or whiskey until smooth and fairly thin.
 If desired, stir in 1 to 2 drops food coloring until blended.
 Spread glaze over warm cake.
 Sprinkle with almonds if desired.
-Yield: 9-12 servings.

 This cake is ok, not great.
 It looked beautiful, cut nicely, just too bland for me.